grafana/scenes/docusaurus/docs/core-concepts.md

 }
 ```

-- React component - Used to render scene object.
+- React component - Used to render a scene object.

 ```tsx
 import React from 'react';